lulzzz/AspNetCore-Stack/README.md

 Used Mysql as database, but you can use MsSql too.
 Token based authentication.
 Endpoints:

-* `POST /Login` Send Username & Password as body
+* `POST /Login` Send Username & Password as body, returns token string
-* `POST /Register` Send Username & Password as body
+* `POST /Register` Send Username & Password as body, returns token string
 * `POST /ChangePassword` Send Password & OldPassword as body